armandvanhelsync/very-simple-contact-form/readme.txt

 == DESCRIPTION ==
 This is a very simple translation-ready contact form.
+It only contains Name, Email, Subject and Message.
 Use shortcode [contact] (email from admin will be used) or shortcode [contact email="your@email.address"] to display form on page.

 == INSTALATION ==